tswanson222/modnets/README.md

 ## Downloading and using the package
 Currently, the way to use the R package is as follows:

-1. Download the folder `modnets` and place it in your working directory
+1. Download the folder [modnets] and place it in your working directory
 2. Run: `source('modnets/functions.R')`
 3. You now have access to all functions in the package!

 The repository will be made accessible to download in R via `devtools` soon.
+Also, to access the datasets with the `settings` function you will need to download the [data] folder and save it inside the [modnets] folder.

 # Package Functions